 When comparing the Doberman Pinscher vs. the American Pitbull Terrier, you’ll find two equally beautiful dogs, but unfortunately, they are both unduly feared by those who do not know them.
-For those who do know both of these guys, they know that they are energetic and fun pups who adore their family very much.
+Those who do know both of these guys know they are energetic and fun pups who adore their family very much.

 Both breeds are surprisingly affectionate with their loved ones, secretly being big softies at heart.
 What separates them is their appearance and size, with the Doberman being the larger of the two, and that the Doberman is often aloof with strangers compared to the over-friendly American Pitbull Terrier.

 If you are trying to decide between these two gorgeous breeds then it is important to understand what the differences are between them, and where they are comparable, so that you know which one better suits you and your lifestyle.
 So, read on to learn a lot more about both of these beautiful and misunderstood breeds.